dangnelson/WATERBEAR-Shed/05 Wall Exterior/Wall Exterior.md

 The doors may take a few days to finish and you won’t have access to inside of the shed while your working.
 So plan carefully.

 #### Rebuild Doors
-Take the doors down from their temporary hinges using your *Battery Powered Driver* and set them aside.
+Take the doors down from their temporary hinges using your *Battery Powered Driver*.
+Replace the section of 2x4 which had the deadbolt attached to it.
 Count the number of siding rows you'll need to finish the portion of the siding which covers the doors using the north or south wall.
 Pull out enough siding to finish that section and set it aside wrapped in a *Tarp* weighed down with *Bricks*.
 Take the sheathing off the doors and put the frame of the first door into place by hammering shims into all four sides while someone else holds the door.
 Next use *2 1/2” Finishing Nails* loaded in your *Finishing Nailer* to tack the door into place by shooting a nail at a 45 degree angle through the door and into the door frame.
 Nail twice towards the very top and bottom of both sides and once at the  middle top.
 These will be cut later once the siding is cut out and the doors are mounted.
 Repeat for each door.

 #### Door Siding
 Install the siding over the doors and mark each piece where the the door gaps are so you can confirm your cut lines later.
 Nail the pieces as you normally would into the furring strips.
 In addition, nail through into the door frame and add additional nails at the bottom near cut edges both inside and outside the cut.
 This is to reinforce the siding since the doors move.